Kim Jong Un: Family

 Kim (holding envelope) with Chung Eui-yong.
 Kim's sister Kim Yo Jong (on the right) is said to be very close to him.

 On 25 July 2012, North Korean state media reported for the first time that Kim Jong Un was married to Ri Sol Ju.
 Ri, who was believed to be in her early 20s, had been accompanying Kim Jong Un to public appearances for several weeks prior to the announcement.
 According to a South Korean analyst, Kim Jong Il had hastily arranged the marriage after suffering a stroke in 2008, the two married in 2009, and they had a son in 2010.
-Dennis Rodman, after visiting in 2013, reported that they had a second newborn child, a daughter named Ju Ae.
+Dennis Rodman, after visiting in 2013, reported that they had a second newborn child, a daughter named Kim Ju Ae.
 According to South Korean intelligence sources, the couple is believed to have had a third child, a daughter, in February 2017.

 On 18 November 2022, Kim Jong Un was seen reviewing key military arsenals with his daughter Ju Ae.
 The two were seen together again at a gathering with missile scientists later in the same month.
 She has since routinely accompanied him.
+In February 2026 South Korea's NIS assessed that Ju Ae, then aged approximately 13, was his designated successor.
+This was based on information including her more prominent appearances in state media, alleged policy input, and visit to the 2025 China Victory Day Parade.

 Kim is sometimes accompanied by his younger sister Kim Yo Jong, who is said to be instrumental in creating his public image and organising public events for him.
-According to Kim Yong-hyun, a professor of North Korean studies at Dongguk University in Seoul, and others, the promotion of Yo Jong and others is a sign that "the Kim Jong Un regime has ended its co-existence with the remnants of the previous Kim Jong Il regime by carrying out a generational replacement in the party's key elite posts".
+According to Kim Yong-hyun, a professor of North Korean studies at Dongguk University in Seoul, and others, the promotion of Yo Jong and others is a sign that "the Kim Jong Un government has ended its co-existence with the remnants of the previous Kim Jong Il government by carrying out a generational replacement in the party's key elite posts".

 On 13 February 2017, Kim Jong-nam, the exiled half-brother of Kim Jong Un, was assassinated with the nerve agent VX while walking through Terminal 2 at Kuala Lumpur International Airport.
 Kim Jong Un is widely believed to have ordered the assassination.